StrangeRanger/bash-style-guide/docs/guidelines/style.md

     - **Reason**: This naming convention helps distinguish constants from other variables and aligns with common practices across various programming languages.
 (1)
         { .annotate }

         1. **Constants and Environment Variables**: Constants typically use `UPPER_SNAKE_CASE`, a standard followed in many languages, such as C, Python, and Java.
 Adopting a common convention ensures that other developers can easily recognize constants in your scripts.
 However, in Unix-like systems, environment variables are also written in `UPPER_SNAKE_CASE`.
-To prevent confusion, a prefix such as `C_` is used to differentiate constants from environment variables.
+To prevent confusion and accidental overwrites, a prefix such as `C_` is used to differentiate constants from environment variables.

-    - **Alternative Prefix**: While `C_` is the default prefix for constants, other prefixes like `CONST_` or `CONFIG_` may be used if they better suit your naming conventions or project requirements.
+    - **Alternative Prefix**: While `C_` is the default prefix for constants, other prefixes may be used if they better suit your naming conventions or project requirements.
 The key is to maintain consistency within your script or project.
         - **Example**: The [oh-my-zsh project](https://github.com/ohmyzsh/ohmyzsh) uses the `OMZ_` prefix to clearly indicate constants as part of the project while following the `UPPER_SNAKE_CASE` convention.

 - **Selective Use of `readonly`**: Use `readonly` to define constants that must remain unchanged throughout the script.